hintdesk/hintdesk.com/_posts/2022/01/2022-01-05-how-to-set-pdf-format-to-pdfx1a2001-when-using-pdflatex.md

     alt='Adobe PDF Reader Conformance'
 %}

-- To clear all problems with embedded fonts, I have to execute these commands against the newly created <em>book_ML.pdf</em>.
+- To clear all problems with embedded fonts, I have to execute these commands against the newly created **book_ML.pdf**.

 ```terminal
 pdf2ps book_ML.pdf